Installation

 To be able to use the Brautomat, the firmware must be flashed.
 The ESP microcontroller must also be connected to the local WLAN.

 The firmware is installed using the included “Flashen.cmd” script.
-To do this, the archive Firmware.zip is unpacked in any folder.
+To do this, unzip the archive in any folder.
 The ESP microcontroller is connected to the PC/notebook via USB cable.
 Double-click on the Flashen.cmd script to start flashing the firmware.

 The MS Windows operating system automatically creates a serial COM port when connecting the ESP microcontroller to a USB port on the PC or notebook.

-An ESP device was found on COM7 in the image.
+An ESP device was found on COM7.
 In rare cases, no serial COM port is automatically provided under MS Windows.
 USB drivers for ESP microcontrollers are available on the following websites: (MS Win and macOS).

 If the script cannot be used, the firmware can be transferred manually to the ESP microcontroller.